abeehanoor/Cultural-Compass/README.md

 # Introduction

-Welcome to the Cultural Compass app, a unique platform designed to bring the hidden historical gems of Pakistan to the forefront of tourism.
-Our mission is to increase awareness and appreciation of these underappreciated sites, enriching the cultural experience for locals and tourists alike.
+Welcome to the Cultural Compass app, a platform designed to boost cultural appreciation amongst Pakistani youth amidst globalisation.
+Our aim is to use technology to create a digital bridge between the youth and their heritage.

 # Key Features

-Discover Hidden Sites: Explore a curated list of lesser-known historical locations across Pakistan.
+Discover Hidden Sites: Explore a curated list of historical locations across Pakistan.
-Navigation Assistance: Get easy-to-follow directions to each site.
+Navigation Assistance: Get easy-to-follow directions and maps for each site.
 Detailed Descriptions: Learn about the history and significance of each location.
 Build Profile: Create your profile with your name, bio and bitmoji.
-Tour Planning: Organize and plan your visits by saving locations you like.
+Tour Planning: Organize and plan your visits by saving the locations you like.

-# Installation

-Currently in the process of being uploaded on Google Play Store.
-It will be available on the play store under the name "cultural compass" within two weeks.